Clarkson, Gobert lead Jazz by Spurs 110-104 without Mitchell - WHIZ News

 Derrick White scored 21 points and Doug McDermott added 17 for San Antonio, who had its season-high, three-game winning streak snapped.

+“Overall, it was a good game for improvement, understanding how we have to play, and what this is all about,” Popovich said.
+“I am actually pleased.”

-The Spurs entered the game with the league’s third-best scoring offense, but the Jazz shut that down after a fast start.
+The Spurs entered the game averaging 111.8 points, the league’s third-best scoring offense, but the Jazz shut that down after a fast start.

+“They do an an excellent job pushing the ball and we didn’t allow them to get those 3s,” Jazz coach Quin Snyder said.

 The absence of each team’s leading scorer didn’t hamper either offense initially.
 Both shot better than 60% in the opening quarter, shooting a combined 24 for 40.